The Basics - Part 3

 Star Trek was nearly relaunched in the late 1970s as a TV series called Phase II, and had reached a point in pre-production where some sets and props were already built, including a reported ten (a familiar number) communicators roughly based on Wah Chang's originals.
 We offer a page on this proto-prop.
 Work on the series was discontinued after the success of Star Wars revealed to Paramount the greater gains to be made by turning their sci fi property into a motion picture, with the ensuing new generations of Trek props.

 A large part of the post-show prop saga involved various hand-built replicas, as hobbyists started to fill the void left in their playful hearts with works of their own.
-This basement-based business was eventually shut down in the late 1990s by Paramount legal department as the company started instead to officially license the mass production of replicas.
+These basement-based endeavors were eventually shut down in the late 1990s by Paramount legal department as the company started instead to officially license the mass production of replicas.
 It's around this time, after countless conventions, spin-off series and movies, that a few of the original props started to resurface, spawning new interest and renewed study - culminating with among other things this website.
 Today, those props that receive offical provenance now auction off for really big bucks.

 It is not known with any certainty how many communicator props are still around today, and how many have disappeared forever into history's waste bin.
 We hope to find out.
 We hope for the best.